ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 ### (12) FROZEN BALL
 *Ice is a common commodity in many parts of the Old World (it is right up there with rain in terms of popularity).
 Indeed, parts of the world are buried under glacial ice many thousands of years old.
 The ice mined from the heart of such glaciers is so cold that, according to legend, it will never melt!
 This isn't true, but it is very durable stuff.
 Ancient ice mined from the heart of glaciers is a popular material for ball construction, but it is not without its risks to use, as prolonged exposure can render the flesh utterly numb!*

 If at the start of either team's turn the Frozen Ball is in the possession of a player, that player's coach must roll a D6.
-On a roll of 1, the icy cold touch of the ball has deadened the player's finngers (or tentacles, or whatever the case may be) and they are no longer able to grip the ball.
+On a roll of 1, the icy cold touch of the ball has deadened the player's fingers (or tentacles, or whatever the case may be) and they are no longer able to grip the ball.
 The ball is dropped and will bounce.
 This does not cause a Turnover.

 ### (13) SACRED EGG BALL
 *Millennia ago, a new god arose in the pantheon of Lustria: Sotek the Serpent.
 His arrival came as quite a surprise to the Slann Mage-priests, putting something of a dent in their pride as they had previously believed themselves to be quite well-informed about the identity of the world's various deities.
 Sotek's birth was heralded by the appearance of a twin-tailed comet in the heavens, and his presence proved most invigorating to the denizens of Lustria.
 Today, many consider snakes to be holy messengers of Sotek, and it is not uncommon for snake eggs to be used as balls in the hope of attracting Sotek's blessing.*